Fasciolosis

 Fasciolosis is a parasitic worm infection caused by the common liver fluke Fasciola hepatica as well as by Fasciola gigantica.
 The disease is a plant-borne trematode zoonosis, and is classified as a neglected tropical disease (NTD).
 It affects humans, but its main host is ruminants such as cattle and sheep.
 The disease progresses through four distinct phases; an initial incubation phase of between a few days up to three months with little or no symptoms; an invasive or acute phase which may manifest with: fever, malaise, abdominal pain, gastrointestinal symptoms, urticaria, anemia, jaundice, and respiratory symptoms.
-The disease later progresses to a latent phase with less symptoms and ultimately into a chronic or obstructive phase months to years later.
+The disease later progresses to a latent phase with fewer symptoms and ultimately into a chronic or obstructive phase months to years later.
 In the chronic state the disease causes inflammation of the bile ducts, gall bladder and may cause gall stones as well as fibrosis.
 While chronic inflammation is connected to increased cancer rates, it is unclear whether fasciolosis is associated with increased cancer risk.

 Up to half of those infected display no symptoms, and diagnosis is difficult because the worm eggs are often missed in fecal examination.
 The methods of detection are through fecal examination, parasite-specific antibody detection, or radiological diagnosis, as well as laparotomy.
-In case of a suspected outbreak it may be useful to keep track of dietary history, which is also useful for exclusion of differential diagnoses.
+In case of a suspected outbreak it may be useful to keep track of dietary history, which is also useful for the exclusion of differential diagnoses.
 Fecal examination is generally not helpful because the worm eggs can seldom be detected in the chronic phase of the infection.
 Eggs appear in the feces first between 9–11 weeks post-infection.
-The cause of this is unknown, and it is also difficult to distinguish between the different species of fasciola as well distinguishing them from echinostomes and Fasciolopsis.
+The cause of this is unknown, and it is also difficult to distinguish between the different species of fasciola as well as distinguishing them from echinostomes and Fasciolopsis.
 Most immunodiagnostic tests detect infection with very high sensitivity, and as concentration drops after treatment, it is a very good diagnostic method.
 Clinically it is not possible to differentiate from other liver and bile diseases.
-Radiological methods can detect lesions in both acute and chronic infection, while laparotomy will detect lesions and also occasionally eggs and live worms.
+Radiological methods can detect lesions in both acute and chronic infections, while laparotomy will detect lesions and also occasionally eggs and live worms.